ambient-innovation/rancher2-upgrade/README.md

 ## Development

-This project is hosted at https://github.com/ambient-innovation/rancher2-upgrade The docker image is hosted on dockerhub.
+This project is hosted at https://github.com/ambient-innovation/rancher2-upgrade

+The docker image is hosted on dockerhub at https://hub.docker.com/r/ambientinnovation/rancher2-upgrade.

 To make changes, proceed as follows: